 - Similarly, there are two plates at home.
-A scoring plate is added and placed a few feet from home plate, where the catcher stands to make plays.
+A scoring plate is added and placed eight feet from home plate, where the catcher stands to make plays.
 Runners head toward the scoring plate, making runner and catcher well separated during plays at home.
 Catchers do not tag runners coming home; instead, they receive throws at home plate similar to a force play.
 A commitment line is placed between home and third base.
 Once a runner passes that line, he is subject to the force play at home.

 - A strike zone mat is placed behind home plate to help umpires decide balls and strikes.
 A pitched ball having the proper amount of arc will hit the strike mat after passing through the strike zone.

 - Sliding is allowed at second base and third base.
 Runners need to exercise caution to avoid injury.